nzbin/magnify/README.md

 ## Events

 You can define callbacks in `callbacks` option.
 In each callback `this` is  the `Magnify` instance.
-You can also get the element clicked of plugin's init from `arguments` of Function.
+You can also get the element clicked of plugin's init from arguments `el` of Function.

 ```js
 $("[data-magnify=gallery]").magnify({